SymptomClassification/TableOperations/README.md

 To start the microservice, you'll need to:
 - fulfill the prerequisites
-- export the configuration of your local database
 - build and start this microservice.

 The steps are specified in the following.